alfredotang/soie/packages/data-manager/README.md

       path: 'theme',
     })

-    // storage will be generated to
+    // storage key will be generated to
     // LocalStorage: `${storagePrefix}-ls-theme`
     // SessionStorage: `${storagePrefix}-ss-theme`
     ```